Andelad/project-content-vault/docs/core/App Logic.md

 The organization or person you're doing work for.

 **Essential Properties:**
-- Name (required)
+- Name (required, must be unique per user)
 - Status (active, inactive, archived)

 **Optional Properties:**
-- Contact email
+- Contact email (basic format validation if provided)
-- Contact phone
+- Contact phone (basic format validation if provided)
-- Billing address
+- Billing address (free-form text)
-- Notes
+- Notes (free-form text)

 **Key Rules:**
-- Every project MUST have a client
+- Every project MUST have a client (required relationship)
+- Client names must be unique per user (each user has their own isolated client list)
+  - **Note:** Currently case-sensitive in database - "Acme Corp" and "ACme Corp" would be treated as different clients (likely should be case-insensitive - TO FIX)
+- Different users CAN have clients with the same name (data is isolated per user)
-- Clients are independent entities (not just text)
+- Clients are independent entities (not just text labels)
-- Can have multiple projects per client
+- Can have multiple projects per client (one-to-many relationship)
-- Cannot delete client if projects exist (or cascade delete?
-CLARIFY)
+- **Cannot delete client if projects exist** (ON DELETE RESTRICT - must delete/reassign all projects first)
+- Status determines visibility:
+  - Active: shown in project creation dropdowns
+  - Inactive: shown in lists but marked as inactive
+  - Archived: hidden from most views (can be restored)

 **Examples:**
-- "Acme Corporation" (client)
+- "Acme Corporation" (external client)
-- "University of Edinburgh" (client)
+- "University of Edinburgh" (institutional client)
-- "Personal Projects" (can be a client for your own work)
+- "Personal Projects" (self - common pattern for personal work)
+- "Pro Bono Work" (category as a client)

+**Validation:**
+- Name: 1-100 characters, leading/trailing whitespace trimmed
+- Email (optional): Basic format check - requires `@` and `.`, no whitespace
+- Phone (optional): Can contain digits, spaces, hyphens, parentheses, plus signs (e.g., `+1 (555) 123-4567`)

 ---

 ### 3. Project
 **What it is:**
-A piece of work that needs to be completed by a deadline, with a time budget.
+A piece of work that needs to be completed by a deadline, with an optional time estimate (expressed in hours).

 **Essential Properties:**
 - Name (what is it?)
 - Client (who is it for? - REQUIRED)
 - Start date (when does work begin?)
 - End date (when must it be finished?)
-- Estimated hours (how much work total?)
+- Estimated hours (time estimate/load - can be 0 if no estimate set)

 **Organizational Properties (Optional):**
-- Groups (0, 1, or many - for organizing/filtering)
+- Group (0 or 1 - currently single group only, may expand to multiple group sets in future, so that a project can belong to multiple group sets, but only 1 group in a set)
 - Labels (0, 1, or many - flexible tags)
+- Working day overrides (specific dates marked as working/non-working for this project only - see "Project Working Days" in Derived Concepts)

 **Key Rules:**
 - MUST have a client
 - MUST have start date and end date
-- End date >= start date
+- End date must be AFTER start date (projects must span at least one day)
+- If has phases: end date MUST be >= the last phase's end date (auto-synced to last phase)
-- MUST have estimated hours > 0 (if tracking time)
+- Estimated hours must be >= 0 (cannot be negative)
 - Start date can be in the past (for historical projects)
 - If has phases: end date IS the last phase's end date (auto-synced)
-- If has recurring estimate: [CLARIFY: how does end date work?]
+- If has recurring phase, last phase is truncated to end on the project end date.
+Or user is given option to update end date to the last full phase cycle.

 **Examples:**
-- "Website Redesign" for Acme Corp, Jan 1 - Mar 31, 120 hours
+- "Website Redesign" for Acme Corp, Jan 1 - Mar 31, 120 hours (no phases - simple project)
-- "Thesis Research" for University, Sep 1 - Apr 30, 500 hours
+- "App Development" for Tech Startup, Feb 1 - Apr 30, 240 hours with 2 explicit phases:
+  - Phase 1: "Design & Planning" (Feb 1 - Feb 28, 80 hours)
+  - Phase 2: "Development" (Mar 1 - Apr 30, 160 hours)
+- "Ongoing Client Support" for Acme Corp, Jan 1 - Dec 31, 520 hours with recurring phase:
+  - Pattern: Weekly, 10 hours per week (distributed across 5 project working days = 2 hrs/day)
+  - Continues until project end date (Dec 31)
+  - Total: 52 weeks × 10 hours = 520 hours

 ---

 ### 4. Phase
 **What it is:**
-A time period within a project where specific work happens, with a portion of the project's time budget.
+A time period within a project where specific work happens, with a portion of the project's time budget. **Phases are defined by DAYS (date range)**, not hours.
+Can be individually defined or recurring.

 **Essential Properties:**
 - Project (which project does this belong to?)
+- Time allocation (how many hours?)
+- Type (explicit, recurring)

+**Type-Specific Properties:**

+**Explicit Phase:**
-- Start date (when does this phase begin?)
+- Start date (calendar date, not time)
-- End date (when does this phase end?)
+- End date (calendar date, not time)

-- Time allocation (how many hours of the project's total?)
+**Recurring Phase:**
+- Pattern (daily, weekly, monthly)
+- Hours per occurrence
+- Specific days (e.g., weekdays only for daily)
+- Week of month (for monthly patterns)

 **Optional Properties:**
 - Name (e.g., "Design Phase", "Development Phase")
 - Description

 **Key Rules:**
-- Phases divide a project into time periods
+- A project has EITHER explicit phases OR a recurring phase, NEVER both
+- **Explicit phases:**
   - Each phase gets a portion of project's estimated hours
-- Phases MUST NOT overlap (no two phases on same date)
+  - Phases MUST NOT overlap
-- Phases [CLARIFY: must be continuous? or gaps allowed?]
+  - Phases can have gaps between them
-- Sum of phase allocations [CLARIFY: must equal project hours? can be less? can exceed?]
   - Last phase's end date IS the project's end date (synchronized)
-- Minimum phase duration = [CLARIFY: 1 day? can be 0 days?]
+- **Recurring phase:**
+  - Pattern continues until project end date
+  - Distributes hours evenly across occurrences

 **Database Note:**
 Currently stored in `milestones` table with both `start_date` and `end_date` populated.

 **Examples:**
-- "Discovery Phase" (Jan 1-15, 40 hours)
+- Explicit: "Discovery Phase" (Jan 1-15, 40 hours)
-- "Design Phase" (Jan 16-31, 40 hours)
+- Explicit: "Design Phase" (Jan 16-31, 40 hours)
-- "Development Phase" (Feb 1-28, 40 hours)
+- Recurring: "Client Support" - 2 hours/day, every weekday
+- Recurring: "Weekly Review" - 4 hours/week, every Monday

 **Important Distinction:**
-Phases are NOT tasks or milestones in the traditional sense.
-They're TIME PERIODS for budgeting work.
+- **Phases** = TIME PERIODS defined by DAYS (date from → date to) for budgeting work across a date range
+- **Events** = TIME BLOCKS defined by HOURS (start time → end time) for specific scheduled work

 ---

-### 5. Recurring Estimate
+### 5. Group
 **What it is:**
-An alternative to phases - regular time allocation repeated on a schedule.
+The primary way to organize projects by important life areas (e.g., Work, Personal, Health).

 **Essential Properties:**
-- Project (which project?)
+- Name
-- Pattern (daily, weekly, monthly)
-- Hours per occurrence (how much each time?)

 **Optional Properties:**
-- Specific days (e.g., weekdays only for daily)
-- Week of month (for monthly patterns)
+- Icon (emoji or icon identifier) - not currently required
+- Color (for visual distinction) - not currently required
+- Order (display sequence) - currently required

 **Key Rules:**
-- A project has EITHER phases OR recurring estimate, NEVER both
-- Recurring continues until project end date
-- Distributes hours evenly across pattern
+- **Current State:**
+  - Projects MUST belong to exactly 1 group (required)
+  - Users create a fixed list of groups
+  - Groups represent major life areas or categories
+  - Group names must be unique per user (case-insensitive: "Work" and "WORK" are treated as the same)
+- **Future State (planned):**
+  - Projects may have 0 or 1 group (making groups optional)
+  - UI updates needed to support ungrouped projects
+  - May expand to support multiple group sets (e.g., a project could belong to "Work" in one set AND "Q1 2026" in another set)
+- Deleting a group requires reassigning all projects in that group first
+- Users create whatever groups make sense to their workflow

 **Examples:**
-- "Client Support" - 2 hours/day, every weekday
-- "Weekly Review" - 4 hours/week, every Monday
-- "Monthly Report" - 8 hours/month, first Monday

-**Mutual Exclusivity:**
-If project has phases → Cannot add recurring estimate If project has recurring estimate → Cannot add phases
+- "Work" (professional projects)
+- "Personal" (personal life projects)
+- "Health & Fitness" (wellbeing projects)
+- "Side Projects" (hobby or passion projects)
+- "Family" (family-related projects)

+**Purpose:**
+Groups help distribute projects across important life areas, making it easier to see balance and prioritize across different aspects of life.

+**Difference from Labels:**
+- Groups = Primary categorization by life area (currently required, 1 per project)
+- Labels = Flexible tags for filtering (optional, many per project)

 ---

-### 6. Calendar Event
+### 6. Label
 **What it is:**
-A specific time block representing work (planned or completed).
+Flexible tags for categorizing and filtering projects.

 **Essential Properties:**
+- Name

+**Optional Properties:**
+- Color (for visual distinction)

+**Key Rules:**
+- Projects can have 0, 1, or many labels
+- Labels are shared across all projects
+- Label names must be unique per user (case-insensitive: "#urgent" and "#URGENT" are treated as the same)
+- Labels are for filtering/organizing only (no business logic)
+- Deleting a label removes it from all projects

+**Examples:**
+- #christmas
+- #pro-bono
+- #q1-2026
+- #urgent
+- #backend

+**Difference from Groups:**
+- Groups = Collections you click to view projects
+- Labels = Tags you filter by (across any view)

+---

+### 7. Calendar Event
+**What it is:**
+A specific time block representing work (planned or completed). **Events are defined by HOURS (specific start and end times)**, not days.

+**Essential Properties:**
-- Start time
+- Start time (specific time of day, e.g., 9:00 AM)
-- End time
+- End time (specific time of day, e.g., 3:00 PM)
 - Type (normal, tracked, completed, habit, task)

 **Optional Properties:**